P1sec/QCSuper/modules/README.md

         pass # Not useful here :)

     """
-        Use these functions for any necesserary, systematical cleanup.
+        Use these functions for any necessary, systematical cleanup.

         on_deinit is not called when replaying from a file while __del__ is.
     """